badges/shields/CONTRIBUTING.md

 Ways you can help
 -----------------

+### Financial contributions

+We welcome financial contributions in full transparency on our [open collective](https://opencollective.com/shields).
+Anyone can file an expense.
+If the expense makes sense for the development of the community, it will be "merged" into the ledger of our open collective by the core contributors and the person who filed the expense will be reimbursed.

 ### Contributing code

 This project has quite a backlog of suggestions!
 If you're new to the project,